Victoria Wood: As Seen on TV: Recurring sketches

-As well as numerous stand-alone sketches and songs, the show had many recurring items.
-Each show opened with Wood's performing a stand-up comedy monologue, often using material she had already honed on her stage tours.
-Within the half-hours that followed, there were usually several fairly regular sketch items mixed in.
+In addition to numerous standalone sketches and songs, the show featured many recurring items.
+Each episode began with Wood delivering a stand-up comedy monologue, often incorporating material she had previously tested during her stage tours.
+Throughout the following half-hour, several regular sketch items were typically included.

 Linking many of the sketches was Susie Blake as a snobbish and arrogant television continuity announcer.
 Notable lines spoken by Blake include "We'd like to apologise to viewers in the North.
 It must be awful for them".

 Patricia Routledge starred as Kitty, a self-righteous middle-aged spinster from Cheadle, who featured in a weekly monologue.
 To show the character's forthrightness, Wood had originally written Kitty's opening introduction as "Hello, I'm Kitty.
 I've had a boob off and I can't stomach whelks"; the "boob off" line was later changed to "I've given gallons of blood".
-The Kitty character shared similarities with a character in one of Wood's earlier sketch shows, Wood and Walters, Dotty (then played by Julie Walters).
+The Kitty character shared similarities with Dotty, a character in one of Wood's earlier sketch shows, Wood and Walters (then played by Julie Walters).

 Margery & Joan featured Walters (as Margery) and Wood (as Joan) parodying banal daytime television magazine shows.

 Gail and Carl was a regular sketch in series one featuring Andrew Livingston and Victoria Wood as a young, naïve northern couple.
 For example, Carl, in response to being asked where babies come from, replies, "You want to send off for a pamphlet.
 We've got one at home about lagging."